-Lea rning Outcome - The learner will: Asses ssment Criterion - The learner can: 1 Understand current legislation, national guidelines, policies, protocols and good practice related to group presentations.
+Lea rning Outcome - The learner will: Asses sment Criterion - The learner can: 1 Understand current legislation, national guidelines, policies, protocols and good practice related to group presentations.
 1.1 Summarise the current legislation, national guidelines, policies, protocols and good practice guidelines which inform own practice in giving presentations.
 2 Understand factors which contribute to effective group presentations.
 2.1 Explain how to devise aims and objectives for a presentation 2.2 Explain how to choose from a range of presentation techniques to meet the needs of the audience 2.3 Appraise emerging developments in e-technology and its relevance to presentation techniques and materials.
 3 Be able to plan a presentation to facilitate learning.
 3.1 Explain how to structure presentations to maximise understanding 3.2 Explain how to anticipate barriers to understanding and how they can be overcome 3.3 Plan presentation delivery taking account of the audiences' needs and context of delivery 3.4 Choose and prepare materials and resources 3.5 Adapt presentation content to suit the needs of the audience.
 4 Be able to present information to a group.
-4.1 Use materials and resources to support understanding 4.2 Present clear information in a manner and pace in line with the group's needs 4.3 Encourage the group to ask questions 4.4 Reiterate key points at suitable intervals
+4.1 Use materials and resources to support understanding 4.2 Present clear information in a manner and pace in line with the group's needs evaluate their understanding from the presentation to inform future delivery.

-- 4.5 Monitor the groups understanding and adapt own presentation style in line with audience responses - 4.6 Summarise information to conclude the presentation - 4.7 Gain feedback from the audience and evaluate their understanding from the presentation to inform future delivery.
+Learning Outcome - The learner will: 4.3 Encourage the group to ask questions 4.4 Reiterate key points at suitable intervals 4.5 Monitor the groups understanding and adapt own presentation style in line with audience responses 4.6 Summarise information to conclude the presentation 4.7 Gain feedback from the audience and